-Annex II species that are a primary reason for selection of this site Spined loach Cobitis taenia Bullhead Cottus gobio Annex II species present as a qualifying feature, but not a primary reason for site selection White-clawed (or Atlantic stream) crayfish Austropotamobius pallipes Otter Lutra lutra the site's adverse condition and identifies the following issues: drainage, invasive freshwater species, water pollution - agriculture/run-off, water pollution - discharge.
+Name of Site Reason for Designation Conservation Objectives Identified Impacts Ranunculion fluitantis and Callitricho-Batrachion vegetation Annex II species that are a primary reason for selection of this site.
+Spined loach Cobitis taenia Bullhead Cottus gobio Annex II species present as a qualifying feature, but not a primary reason for site selection.
+White-clawed (or Atlantic stream) crayfish Austropotamobius pallipes Otter Lutra lutra adjoining land as habitat for populations of otter. wide issues which have the potential to affect the site.
+The SSSI assessment report undertaken in 2007 notes the site's adverse condition and identifies the following issues: drainage, invasive freshwater species, water pollution - agriculture/run-off, water pollution - discharge.
 Significant new development could take place within the catchment as a result of new housing and employment development in North-West Leicestershire, South Derbyshire and East Staffs which may impact upon water quality and quantity.
 The continuing creation of the National Forest will lead to further catchment wide changes in land use.
-Pasturefields Salt Marsh SAC Annex I habitats that are a primary reason for selection of this site Inland salt meadows; inland saltmarshes Priority feature Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the Favourable Conservation Status of its Qualifying Features, by maintaining or restoring; The extent and distribution of the qualifying natural habitats The structure and function (including typical species) of qualifying natural habitats, and The supporting processes on which qualifying natural habitats rely This inland saltmarsh is dependent upon traditional agricultural management, with livestock grazing and no, or minimal use, of agricultural chemicals.
-It is also dependent upon the brine source being maintained and whilst the hydrogeology of the site is not fully understood, it would be likely to be vulnerable to any abstractions of water from the underground aquifer.
-The site is managed by Staffordshire Wildlife Trust with support from Natural England's Reserve Enhancement Scheme.

-West Midland Mosses & Chartley Moss SAC Annex I habitats that are a primary reason for selection of this site: - Natural dystrophic lakes and ponds; Acid peat- stained lakes and ponds Transition mires and quaking bogs; very wet mires often identified by unstable 'quaking' surface.
-Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the Favourable Conservation Status of its Qualifying Features, by maintaining or restoring; - The extent and distribution of the qualifying natural habitats - The structure and function (including typical species) of qualifying natural habitats, and The supporting processes on which qualifying natural habitats rely Site threatened by nutrient enrichment, including atmospheric deposition of nutrients.
-A Management Agreement controls agricultural run-off at Chartley Moss.
-Trees at this site trap airborne nutrients and provide roost areas for birds, but the enrichment effect of both is only localised.
-All parts of that site are vulnerable to recreational disturbance, particularly the northern portion which is a scout camp.
 Humber Estuary Annex I habitats that are a primary reason for selection of this site: Estuaries.
 Mudflats and sandflats not covered by seawater at low tide.
 Annex I habitats present as a qualifying feature, but not a primary reason for selection of this site: Sandbanks which are slightly covered by sea water all the time.
+Coastal lagoons Priority feature.
+Salicornia and other annuals colonising mud and sand.
 Sandbanks which are slightly covered by sea water all the time - for which the area is considered to support a significant presence.
 Estuaries, for which this is considered to be one of the best areas in the United Kingdom.
 Mudflats and sandflats not covered by seawater at low tide, of which this is considered to be one of the best areas in the United Kingdom.
+Coastal lagoons, for which the area is considered to support a significant presence.
 The Humber Estuary is subject to the impacts of human activities (past and present) as well as ongoing processes such as sea level rise and climate change.
 Management intervention is therefore necessary to enable the estuary to recover and to secure the ecological resilience required to respond to both natural and anthropogenic change.
 Key issues include coastal squeeze, impacts on the sediment budget, and geomorphological structure and function of the estuary (due to sea level rise, flood defence works, dredging, and the construction, operation and maintenance of ports, pipelines, and other infrastructure), changes in water quality and flows, pressure from additional built development, and damage and disturbance arising from access, recreation, and other activities.
-Coastal squeeze is being addressed through the development and implementation of the Humber Flood
+Coastal squeeze is being addressed through the development and implementation of the Humber Flood Risk Management Strategy.
+All proposals for flood defence, development, dredging, abstractions, and discharges which